-- As part of ALM (asset and liability management), interest rate derivatives (mainly futures and interest rate swaps) are used to hedge the Group's long-term interest rate risk; - Interest rate derivatives such as interest rate swaps are used on a global basis from a macrohedge perspective, but also to hedge a portfolio of sovereign bonds and covered bonds and loans, position by position, from a micro-hedge perspective.
-This use of derivatives is supervised by the Asset and Liability Management Board ALMAC (Assets and Liabilities Management Committee); - Similarly, the Group's treasury (interest rate risk <2 years) uses interest rate derivatives and cash swaps to manage the Group's interest rate risk and cash position;

-- The management of the foreign exchange position also involves the use of derivatives (forward foreign exchange contracts and currency swaps) to hedge commitments to clients and the financing of subsidiaries in the currency corresponding to their activities; - The Bank also acts as an intermediary for its clients.
+- As part of ALM (asset and liability management), interest rate derivatives (mainly futures and interest rate swaps) are used to hedge the Group's long-term interest rate risk; - Interest rate derivatives such as interest rate swaps are used on a global basis from a macro-hedge perspective, but also to hedge a portfolio of sovereign bonds and covered bonds position by position, from a micro-hedge perspective.
+This use of derivatives is supervised by the Asset and Liability Management Committee (ALMAC); - Similarly, the Group's treasury (interest rate risk <2 years) uses interest rate derivatives and cash swaps to manage the Group's interest rate risk and cash position; - The management of the foreign exchange position also involves the use of derivatives (forward foreign exchange contracts and currency swaps) to hedge commitments to clients and the financing of subsidiaries in the currency corresponding to their activities; - The Bank also acts as an intermediary for its clients.